You are here

 Our secure server enables you to transmit a credit card number to us with confidence.
 We do not store your credit card number after your transaction has been processed and we strictly adhere to current Payment Card Industry Data Security Standards (PCI DSS) and routinely engage auditors to verify this compliance.

-If EU data protection laws apply to our processing of your information, you are entitled by law to access, correct, amend, or delete personal information about you that we hold.
-A list of these rights is below and additional information is available in our message about GDPR.
+If EU data protection laws or U.S. state legislation in your state apply to our processing of your information, you may be entitled by law to access, correct, amend, or delete personal information about you that we hold.
+A list of the rights under the EU GDPR law is below and additional information is available in our message about GDPR.

 You can control the information we have about you and how we use it in several ways.
-If you are a registered user, you can review, revise, and correct the personal data that you have provided to ACP directly via MyACP (www.acponline.org/myacp), or by contacting Member and Customer Service directly at: www.acponline.org/contact.
+If you are a registered user, you can review, revise, and correct the personal data that you have provided to ACP directly via MyACP (www.acponline.org/myacp), or by contacting us directly at: www.acponline.org/contact.
 You can request that data be deleted or make another request in connection with the rights below by contacting us via this same link.

 In the event that we refuse a request under rights of access, we will provide the individual with a reason as to why.
 Individuals in the EU have the right to complain as outlined in the "Complaints" section.

-We retain your information after you request such deletion for longer periods for specific purposes to the extent that we are obliged to do so in accordance with applicable laws and regulations and/or as necessary to protect our legal rights or for certain business requirements.
+We may temporarily retain some information after you request deactivation for specific purposes to the extent that we are obliged to do so in accordance with applicable laws and regulations and/or as necessary to protect our legal rights or for certain business requirements.
 For example, when we process your payments, we will retain this data for longer periods of time as required for tax or accounting purposes.
 Some of the specific reasons we would retain some data for longer periods of time include:

-Even if you delete your account, keep in mind that the deletion by our third party providers may not be immediate and that the deleted information may persist in backup copies for a reasonable period of time.
+Even if you request that your account be deactivated, the deletion of your data by our third party providers may not be immediate and some of the deleted information may persist in backup copies for a reasonable period of time.
 For any privacy or data-protection-related questions, please contact us.